KTH-SML/ITRL-Manufacturing/README.md

 ```console
 brew install --cask superslicer
 ```
+If this is your first time installing SuperSlicer, initial attempts to run the script `Start_SuperSlicer_MACOS` may result in a security-related error.
+To resolve this, ensure you open SuperSlicer by right-clicking and selecting 'Open' in the Applications folder (provided previous steps have been correctly completed).

+After this, you can close SuperSlicer and run the `Start_SuperSlicer_MACOS` app as normal.
+If you're concerned about the script being a virus, rest assured that the source code for the script is available in the package content.

+Assuming you have managed to open SuperSlicer using the app, continue on to [General](#general).

 #### Windows
 The recommended install method is choco.
-The `Start_SuperSlicer_WINDOWS` file will automatically check if superslicer is installed using choco, if not it will prompt the user asking if one would like to install.
+The `Start_SuperSlicer_WINDOWS` file will automatically check if superslicer is installed using choco, if not it will prompt the user asking if one would like to install (if this happens, close the script and reopen it as admin).

 In case you do not have choco installed, run this command in powershell (admin)
 ```
 Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://community.chocolatey.org/install.ps1'))
 ```